Artificial Intelligence in Diabetes Management Market

 By Type: Diagnostics (Largest) vs. Treatment Planning (Fastest-Growing)

-In the Artificial Intelligence in Diabetes Management Market, the diagnostics segment dominates with the largest share of the market.
+In the AI in Diabetes Management Market, the diagnostics segment dominates the gloal market, accounting for the largest share of 63.2%.
 This segment encompasses advanced AI tools that facilitate accurate and early detection of diabetes-related complications, leading to better patient outcomes.
 Treatment planning follows as a prominent area, leveraging AI to customize treatment strategies based on individual patient data, thereby improving the effectiveness of diabetes management.

 Algorithms: Diagnostics (Dominant) vs. Treatment Planning (Emerging)